GoogleCloudPlatform/bank-of-anthos/README.md

 for each secret you created.
 By default, the service account running your cluster should be in the form: `${GCP_PROJECT_NUMBER}-compute@developer.gserviceaccount.com`

+---
+**Note**: In true production use, we would recommend using [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to manage access to your secrets.

+The this method allows you to map a Kubernetes Service Account to a Google Service Account.
+This allows you to reduce the scope of access of your secrets to only the pods which need it rather than to all of your pods.

+---

 ### 5 - Deploy Kubernetes manifests

 ```